israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  A property definition of the form __proto__: value or "__proto__": value does not create a property with the name __proto__.

  Instead, if the provided value is an object or null, it changes the [[Prototype]] of the created object to that value.
+ (If the value is not an object or null, the object is not changed.)

 ### Property Accessors